Small But Great Greek Islands for Your Vacation

 The Greek Nike: Winged Victory of Samothrace today on show in the Louvre.

 Why should you visit Samothrace?
 If not for the stunning natural setting for sure to see where one of the world’s most famous Greek sculptures was found (and born).
-This is the birthplace of the famous “Nike” or “Winged Victory of Samothrace“.
+This small Greek island is the birthplace of the famous “Nike” or “Winged Victory of Samothrace“.
 You can still see the 2,500-year-old Greek masterpiece in the Louvre in Paris.
 Nike was the goddess of victory and what inspired the brand Nike (shoes).

 ►Best time to visit: June, July or September